squarewave17/woocommerce-overrides/README.txt

 A simple plugin to override all woocommerce templates

 Once installed, woocommerce will use the templates in this plugin instead of it's own.
+Woo will use everything in this plugin instead of it's own, so tinker with the templates 'till your heart's content, and write all your styles intemplates/css/woocommerce.css - There are the original files from Woocommerce and Oxygen in 'ref' - for your reference.